 11.21.x WLAN sensing (SENS) procedure

-11.21.x.y Sensing Measurement Setup Procedure
+11.21.x.y Sensing Measurement Setup Procedure for non-DMG STA

 Sensing measurement setup allows for a sensing initiator and a sensing responder to exchange and agree on operational attributes associated with a sensing measurement instance.

-To perform a sensing measurement setup, a sensing initiator may transmit a Sensing Measurement Setup Request frame to a sensing responder with which it intends to perform a sensing measurement setup, followed by the transmission an Ack frame by the intended sensing responder.
+To perform a sensing measurement setup, a sensing initiator may transmit a Sensing Measurement Setup Request frame to a sensing responder with which it intends to perform a sensing measurement setup.

-After receiving the sensing measurement setup request frame, the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, followed by the transmission of an Ack frame by the sensing initiator, according to the following rules:
+After receiving the sensing measurement setup request frame, the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, according to the following rules:

 If the sensing responder accepts the requested sensing measurement setup in the received Sensing Measurement Setup Request frame, it shall set the Status Indication field to 0 in the Sensing Measurement Setup Response frame.